“Bucket list” — a list of the things we want to do before we kick the bucket.

 I have bicycled from London to Brighton, England in the London – Brighton bike ride

-I have bicycled from London to the Isle of Wight (except the boat part)
+I have bicycled from London to the Isle of Wight (except the ferry part)

 I have bicycled across Holland